 Do I need to fast to take this test?

 How long does it take to get test results?

 Accesa Labs does not provide medical advice, diagnosis or treatment.
 All users should consult with a medical provider for specific health concerns.

-Hashimoto's blood testing will, in many cases, demonstrate an elevated TSH (thyroid-stimulating hormone) level.
+This Hashimoto's test panel includes the free T3 test, free T4 test, thyroglobulin antibody test, total T3 test, total T4 test, TPO test, and TSH test.
+Hashimoto's blood testing will, in many cases, demonstrate an elevated TSH level.
 As T3 and T4 thyroid hormone production dips with thyroid gland damage, TSH levels go up in an effort to stimulate the thyroid to produce more hormone.
 While the T3 and T4 levels can be stable or even slightly elevated for a while, they will tend to decline as more of the thyroid is damaged over time.

-Two other important blood markers measured in the Hashimoto's test panel include the thyroid peroxidase antibodies and the thyroglobulin antibodies tests.
+Two other important blood markers measured in the Hashimoto's test panel include the TPO (thyroid peroxidase) antibodies and the thyroglobulin antibodies tests.
 These antibody tests measure components of the immune system that cause the actual damage to the thyroid gland.
 In most cases, one or both of these antibodies will be elevated, highlighting the immune system's role in causing the thyroid to be underactive.